-- Help your baby get used to a new person while you hold him and let him feel safe.
+- Help your baby get used to a new person while you hold your baby and let your baby feel safe.
 Soon, the new person won't seem like a stranger anymore.

 - Let your toddler be apart from you for short times at first.
 When you need to part from your child, say you'll be back, give a hug and a smile, and go.
 Let your child learn that you always come back.

-- For your young child who's afraid of the dark, have a soothing bedtime routine.
+- For a young child who's afraid of the dark, have a soothing bedtime routine.
 Read or sing to your child.
-Let your child feel safe and loved.
+Let them feel safe and loved.

 - Help your child slowly face fears.
 For example, check together for under-bed monsters.
-With you there to support her, let your child see for herself there's nothing to fear.
-Help her feel her courage.
+With you there to give support, let your child see that there's nothing to fear.
+Help your child feel brave.